shreyiii/CodeAlpha_hangmanGame/README.md

 - **Multiple Rounds**: Play again after each game.

 - **Text-based Console Game**: No graphics or audio required.

----

-## How to Play 🎯

-1. Run the Python script:

 ```bash
 python hangman.py